 The room set-up should facilitate collaboration.
 There’s a reason that colored Post-its, index cards, sketch templates, poster-sized stickies, and white boards are loved by UXers everywhere.
 Flexible tools and workspaces inspire open thinking.
 To ideate, share, and synthesize information, people need to create things and then have a space in which to see and organize them.
 Mobile information “pieces” on tables, walls, or virtual boards, allow for replacing, moving and sorting while people explore ideas.

 Unless innovation and product design is the life of the business, most companies don’t have fantastic collaboration areas available like IDEO and Frog.
 Luckily, even the drabbest, most ill-equipped conference room can be transformed with inexpensive supplies.
-I have a UX suitcase always stocked with supplies and toys for workshops.
+I have a UX suitcase always stocked with supplies and toys for workshops like those wooden playhouse designs online, for instance.
 What I pack depends upon the participants and the exercises I’ve designed, but my ready-to-go travel stash means never having to run out the night before in search of magnetic hot-pink memos, double-sided tape, and smiley face stickers.
 Always be prepared!

 UX leads or teams who want to create something new or do something better shouldn’t just spend more time designing solutions—but instead designing the collaboration needed to get there.
 Planning collaborative sessions will result in better outcomes.